cropr/kbsb_ui/content/pages/email-addresses.md

    - Verantwortlich für die Meisterschaften: championships@frbe-kbsb-ksb.be
    - Verantwortlich für die Schiedrichter: cis@frbe-kbsb-ksb.be
 title_en: 'Functional email addresses'
-content_en: |-
+content_english: |-
-  Overview of all functional e-mail addresses.
-It is advised to use the functional e-mail addresses as much as possible instead of the private e-mail addresses of the directors.

   - All members of the board: board@frbe-kbsb-ksb.be
    - All members of the board + all collaborators : info@frbe-kbsb-ksb.be
    - The president: info@frbe-kbsb-ksb.be
    - The responsible Arbiters: cis@frbe-kbsb-ksb.be